San Juan, Puerto Rico

 By Shuttle.
 There is a free shuttle or multi row golf cart that weaves through the streets southern streets of Old San Juan and along the perimeter towards El Morro.

 On Scooter.
-As of late 2020, there are rental scooters available around the streets of San Juan.
+There are rental scooters available around the streets of San Juan.
 Download the Bird app and scan the scooter’s QR code to ride.

 By Uber.
-Ubers are the best way to get to/from the airport and throughout San Juan.
-If you request an Uber in the old town, the best place to request one is along Calle Norzagaray or Plaza Colon.
+Ubers are the best way to get to and from the airport and throughout San Juan.